nishchay/translations/static/english/learningCenter/v2.0/consoleCommand.md

 ##### Controller

-Controller command is used find all controller defined in an application, annotation defined on controller class or method.
+Controller command is used find all controller defined in an application.
 It can also be used to create empty controller, CRUD controller and controllers based on template.

 ###### List controller